UN food agency pauses aid to famine-hit Sudan displacement camp of half a million people

 Earlier this week, the Doctors Without Borders medical charity said it paused its operations, including its field hospital, in the camp due to intensified attacks.

+WFP spokesman Leni Kinzli said the convoy was in late November, but the agency gave out vouchers that enabled people to receive food packages from local vendors.

+“It’s incredibly devastating,” she said of the decision to pause food distribution.

-The camp is 12 kilometers (6.5 miles) south of El Fasher, the capital of North Darfur, which the Rapid Support Forces paramilitary group, or RSF, has been trying for months to take.
+Zamzam camp is 12 kilometers (6.5 miles) south of El Fasher, the capital of North Darfur, which the RSF has been trying for months to take.

 The RSF has been at war with the Sudanese military since April 2023.
 The conflict has been marked by atrocities including ethnically motivated killing and rape, according to the U.N. and rights groups.
 The International Criminal Court is investigating alleged war crimes and crimes against humanity.